 Last year our charity partner for Westport Gran Fondo was Croi and in particular their CPR Training Programme.

-The reason that we have chosen Croi is because last year during the race, Rosaleen Walsh who was taking part suffered a Cardiac Arrest at the age of 38.
+The reason that we choose Croi is because 2 years ago during the race, Rosaleen Walsh who was taking part suffered a Cardiac Arrest at the age of 38.
 Had it not been for 2 nurses also taking part in the event who performed CPR until the emergency services arrived Rosaleen would not have survived.